transkatgirl/nightcore.sh/README.md

 ## Features
 - Creates visual effects (a gliding background and audio visualizer) using only FFMPEG.
-- Applies advanced input filtering, to fix common issues (unnecessary silence, slight audio clipping, volume differences between songs) that would usually require manual editing.
+- Applies advanced input filtering, to fix common issues (noisy images, unnecessary silence, slight audio clipping, volume differences between songs) that would usually require manual editing.
 - Designed to work with lossless files, by using lossless encoding in all processing steps.
 - Preserves audio quality whenever possible by avoiding resampling, using lossless formats and using the high quality SoX resampler whenever resampling is absoutely required.
 - Preserves video quality whenever possible by using lossless formats and avoiding RGB to YUV conversion.